-Funding for the $8 million project will be provided by pledges, gifts and grants from various sources.
+Funding for the $8 million project has been provided by pledges, gifts and grants from various sources.

-The Cullen Center will include an integrated connection to The Playhouse that will provide improved audience access and amenities.
-To maximize the opportunities the project offers for enhancing The Playhouse itself, a campaign is under way to secure $1.5 million to upgrade this building that has played such an important role in Westminster’s history.
+The Cullen Center will include an integrated connection to The Playhouse that will provide improved audience access and amenities including a ticket booth and handicap-accessible restrooms.
+To maximize the opportunities the project offers for enhancing The Playhouse, a campaign is under way to secure $1.69 million to upgrade this building that has played such an important role in Westminster’s history.